Do you ever find yourself holding back because you’re afraid what you have to offer isn’t original?

 Your task is to turn the kaleidoscope.

 To see new combinations.
 Make connections.
 It’s in that process of turning where we often stumble on new insight.
-It’s in turning that we get unstuck – where things shift to expose new possibilities.
+It’s in the turning that we get unstuck – where things shift to expose new possibilities.